NathanHoang02/TimeHero/README.md

    Press 'w' in the terminal

 4. Option: Expo Go
-   Prerequisites
+   1. Prerequisites:
       1. Download Expo Go on mobile phone
    2. Ensure all dependencies are up-to-date
    3. Scan the QR code above with Expo Go (Android) or the Camera app (iOS)